What is Placemaking?

 Started in San Francisco in 2005, Park(ing) Day is a global event that occurs annually on the third Friday of September, aimed at reclaiming on-street parking spaces by temporarily transforming them into exciting and imaginative park spaces, or “parklets.”

-In 2019, we sponsored a Park(ing) Day design/build competition that featured over 20 pop-up parklets designed and built by creatives, architects, local businesses, and community members.
+In 2019, Venture Richmond sponsored a Park(ing) Day design/build competition that featured over 20 pop-up parklets designed and built by creatives, architects, local businesses, and community members.
 The contest entries were judged and awarded by a panel of notable Richmonders, with the winner receiving funding assistance for a more permanent installation.
 You can read more about the 2019 event here.

 Since Park(ing) Day 2019, six parklets have been installed throughout Richmond as long-term installations and you can visit them today (see Parklets section above).